 - you are applying to work with one of our clients, or are providing information in relation to someone applying to work for one of our clients,

-- the role you hold or are applying for requires a nationally coordinated criminal history check,
+- the role you hold or are applying for requires a nationally coordinated criminal history check or a national police check,

 - you or your company are one of our service providers,